altunixon/wips/lns/altina_ln/ASP-22-Chapter_2_To_Rebel_or_Accede.md

 "Erm...
 Ah, yes your highness.
 We failed."<br/>

-Regis had to use respectful language in front of others.
+Regis had to use respectful language in front of others.<br/>

-Although Altina insisted that the choice of words doesn't matter.
+Although Altina insisted that the choice of words doesn't matter.<br/>

 "How large a force can we muster for the attack?"<br/>